rodrigofaccioli/drugdesign/virtualscreening/vina/spark/README.md

 * prepare_ligand.py
 prepare ligands for performing virtual screening.

-* create_file_for_analysis.py	(Required)
+* create_file_for_analysis.py (Required).
 It must be your first step for analysis.
 It will create a txt file that all score of log files will be sorted by score.

 * prepare_files_for_analysis.py	(Required)
 It must be your second step for analysis.
 It will prepare all files for analysis.
 The Vina structures output will be organizated into